WordPress or managed WordPress hosting – which is better for your business? That’s a question that comes up quite often.

-- Affordability: Shared WordPress hosting offers some of the lowest pricing you’ll find for website hosting.
+- Affordability: Shared WordPress hosting offers some of the lowest pricing for website hosting.
 Generally, hosting via the shared model costs businesses as little as $3-$5 per month.
 If you need more than one site hosted, this affordability may become even more critical to your business.

 - Unlimited Website Hosting: Some hosting companies allow unlimited hosting plans for a single flat fee.
 If you have multiple WordPress sites that need hosting, you should see if your shared hosting company offers this option.

-- Free Email Hosting and Accounts: Typically, some shared hosting providers offer free email hosting and accounts.
+- Free Email Hosting and Accounts: Some shared hosting providers offer free email hosting and accounts.
 HostPapa offers 100 email accounts for customers who subscribe to its basic shared WordPress hosting plan.

 - Essential WordPress Features: With shared hosting via HostPapa, businesses get the basic WordPress features like free domain registration, an already installed version of WordPress, 99.9% uptime, fast SSD drives, WordPress super caching, and more.

 As an added feature, most shared hosts will allow all users to install any website software – not just WordPress.
 If you prefer Drupal or Joomla, you’ll have no problem installing and running them.

 Disadvantages of Shared WordPress Hosting

 - Entry-Level Functionality: Shared WordPress hosting has a reputation for entry-level functionality.
 It’s fine-tuned for simple websites without needing advanced features and many resources.

 - Slower Response Time: Since your site shares a server’s resources between multiple websites, it might run slower if another site uses these resources more heavily.

 - Greater Risk for Downtime: Downtime is a problem for many sites that opt for shared WordPress hosting.
-However, HostPapa is not among them; it promises 99.9% uptime.
+However, HostPapa is not among them; Its 99.9% uptime is beyond excellent!

 - Not Suitable for High-Traffic Websites: If your website experiences frequent web traffic spikes or the website traffic has grown significantly recently, then shared hosting isn’t your plan.
-In that case, the web hosting provider will let you know that it’s time to upgrade to a different plan.
+In that case, the web hosting provider will suggest a different plan.